juliogomez/netdevops/pyATS.md

 For the first option you should use a Python 3.X [virtual environment](https://virtualenv.pypa.io/en/latest/), so you don't clog your system, and then install the required tools (see [doc](https://developer.cisco.com/docs/pyats/#!python-virtual-environment)).

-However it would be easier to run it [in a Docker container](https://developer.cisco.com/docs/pyats/#!docker-container), as the available image includes all required software, libraries and dependencies.
+However it is easier to run it [in a Docker container](https://developer.cisco.com/docs/pyats/#!docker-container), as the available image includes all required software, libraries and dependencies.
 So we will use this option for our demos.

 Before starting please clone this repo in your local workstation, so you can execute the different scripts we will use during the demos.